-The official National Health & Medical Research Guidelines is clear: to prevent harm from alcohol to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol.
+The National Health & Medical Research Council Guidelines 'To reduce health risks from drinking alcohol' are clear: to prevent harm from alcohol to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol.

 Below are some of the most frequently asked questions when it comes to consuming alcohol when trying for a baby.